 We trust that this will be our permanent home for LifeLine Pregnancy Help Center!

 Our purpose at LifeLine Pregnancy Help Center is to use God's principles, found in His Holy Word, the Bible; to promote sanctity of human life and to reach people with the gospel of Jesus Christ.
 We use these principles as we work with women, along with their families, during and after a crisis pregnancy until their youngest child reaches age 2.
 This is done by peer counseling, education with parenting classes and Bible study, and showing them unconditional love.
-We also have a program to assist women going through Post Abortion Syndrome.
+We also have a program to assist women and men who suffer from the effects of a past abortion.
 We use Bible study and emotional support to help them.
 In addition, we go into the public schools and churches to help educate our young people on the principles and importance of abstinence until marriage.

 Adopted May 20, 2002

 - We believe the Bible to be the inspired, the only infallible, authoritative Word of God.

 - We believe that there is one God, eternally existent in three persons: Father, Son, and Holy Spirit.

 - We believe in the deity of our Lord Jesus Christ, in His virgin birth, in His Sinless life, in His miracles, in His vicarious and atoning death through His shed Blood, in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return in power and glory.